Gilmond/code-labs/docs/ci-vso.md

 ### Code Coverage

 Alas this isn't currently supported for .NET Core - it's coming, just not yet.

+# Bonus Steps

+If you've got to the end of this before we run out of time, or you just want to take things a little further - here's some additional things you can try adding to your build.

+* Define a build number schema - at the moment your builds are numbered sequentially, so the first one is `1`, second `2` and so on.
+It's possible to define build numbers based on a variety of factors including todays date.
+* Setup a CD (Continuous Deployment) pipeline.
+Create an Azure website and add steps to the build so that your website is automatically published on _every_ build.
+    * You might want to clone your build definition to create a manually triggered `Master-Deployment` build.
+You don't _always_ want every checkin to be deployed.
+    * There's an `Azure App Service Deploy` task that will help with that.
+* Get your source from the React lab into a VSO repository and use an `npm` task to build your app

 # _**Don't read this if you don't want to know what the test break was**_